SUBSCRIBE TO OUR NEWSLETTER TO STAY INFORMED ABOUT THE LATEST NEWS AND CONTENT

 Juan Delgado

-It is complex to classify Delgado's work and exploration in a movement or current, as his wide technical and referential diversity is precisely the essence of his work.
-However, it is clear that it is possible to find in his work a concern for the image and its relationship with the viewer.
-For Delgado, the image is an extension of the past that alters the present and constitutes the raw material of his exploration, resulting in a work that moves between the limits of the sculptural and the pictorial.
-Another fundamental element in Delgado's artistic exploration is time.
-Memories, melancholy, evocation and its effects on memory appear frequently in his series.
+Classifying Delgado's work within a specific movement or current is challenging due to its wide technical and referential diversity, which is central to his artistic quest.
+However, it is evident that his work demonstrates a deep concern for the image and its relationship with the viewer.
+For Delgado, the image not only represents an extension of the past that alters the present but also becomes the raw material of his exploration, creating work that navigates the boundaries between sculpture and painting.

-"It is not possible to intellectualize in art, even if you make every attempt.
-It is not possible, and that is what for me in essence makes an artist or a work of art profound.
-I believe that everything is quantum and that art is only given in correspondences."
+As he himself states: “It is not possible to intellectualize art, even though every attempt is made.
+It is not possible, and this is what essentially makes an artist or a work of art profound.
+I believe that everything is quantum and that art only exists in correspondences.”